matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/bulk-load-overview.md

 # Bulk Load Overview

-Bulk load data is supported in MatrixOne.
-Using the MatrixOne database, according to different data volumes, file types, or additional data storage locations, you can choose other import methods to improve your work efficiency.
+Bulk loading is the fastest way to insert large numbers of rows into a MatrixOne table.
+MatrixOne supports loading *csv* and *jsonline* files from local file system or an S3-compatible object storage.

 ## Import the different file types

 According to the different file types, MatrixOne currently mainly supports importing *.csv* or jsonlines: